Whistleblowing Mechanism

 6.2.
 All whistleblowing cases and associated investigation works (if any) will be presented / submitted to the Investigation Panel (comprising unit heads from relevant corporate functions) for review to ensure that all complaints will be handled consistently, objectively and impartially.

 6.3.
-For any substantiated case, the actions to be taken by the Group may include disciplinary action up to the termination of employment, as well as preventive actions and/or enhanced control measures in the future.
+For any substantiated case, the actions to be taken by the Group may include disciplinary action up to the termination of employment, cessation of contracts as well as preventive actions and/or enhanced control measures in the future.

 6.4.
 The format and the length of an investigation will vary depending upon the nature and particular circumstances of each complaint made.
 The matters raised may be investigated internally or referred to the relevant regulatory bodies such as the police, the securities regulator and any anti-corruption authority, as appropriate.